auth0/docs/articles/jwt.md

 ## Decoding JWT

+Decoding the JWT token extracts the header, claims and signature.
 There are several libraries available to you if you need to decode JWTs.
 Any library listed [here](https://tehsis.github.io/webtaskio-canirequire/) would do.
 For example, you could try the [node-jsonwebtoken library](https://github.com/auth0/node-jsonwebtoken), a JWT implementation for node.js.

 ---